DANSI/blynk-server-original/README.md

         allowed.administrator.ips
         administration.https.port

+WARNING : default ```allowed.administrator.ips``` setting allows access only from ```localhost```.
+In other words administration will not be available from any other machine except those one you are running server on.

 ## HTTP RESTful
 Blynk HTTP RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.
 For now API available only for Local Blynk Servers.
 Http API description could be found [here](http://docs.blynkapi.apiary.io).